-Powdery mildew, odium in English or oïdium in French is a fungal disease organism of fruit (grapes) and foliage (leaves, stalks) caused by biotic factors and capable of ruining wine and, ultimately, destroying the vine.
+Powdery mildew or odium in English and oïdium in French is a fungal disease organism of fruit (grapes) and foliage (leaves, stalks) caused by biotic factors.
+It is capable of ruining wine and, ultimately, destroying the vine.
 The causal agent is Uncinula necator (Oïdium tuckerii).
 The main method of controlling powdery mildew is via sulfur-based sprays.
 See also propolis, and roses.
 Preventative measures include ensuring leaf canopies are not too dense.